 Not currently.
-LimeBikes are borrowed on a first-come, first-served basis because people expect to be able to use any bicycle they see that is parked.
+LimeBikes are borrowed on a first-come, first-served basis because you should have the expectation to be able to use any bicycle that you see that is parked.
 However, with over 200 bicycles in Ithaca, a LimeBike will never be too far away from you.
-And if it is, consider asking LimeBike to bring more bicycles to Ithaca.
+And if they are far, consider asking LimeBike to bring more bicycles to your neck of the woods.

 Q: Is it possible to ride a bikeshare bike up Ithaca’s hills?

 Yes, it is possible.
 LimeBikes have 8 gears and very effective drum brakes.
 That being said, bikes will soon be available throughout Ithaca, so you can take TCAT buses up or down the hill and finish the trip with a LimeBike.